a-eri/ae-rish/README.md

-- 👋 Hi, I’m @ae-rish, a newbie in the tech world.
+- 👋 Hi, I’m @ae-rish, trying to get into the tech world.
-- 👀 I’m interested in Web Development, Graphic Design, and Social Sciences!
+- 👀 I’m interested in Web Development, but Social Sciences is my first love.
-- 🌱 I’m currently learning Front-End Development
+- 🌱 I’m currently learning Front-End Development through Coursera
-- 💞️ I’m looking to collaborate with other fellow newbies to make friends and learn together
+- 💞️ I’m looking to collaborate with other fellow newbies to make new friends and have fun learning together
-- 📫 How to reach me .....
+- 📫 How to reach me ..... send me an email through aeri.g@proton.me

 <!---
 ae-rish/ae-rish is a ✨ special ✨ repository because its `README.md` (this file) appears on your GitHub profile.